 All businesses are also required to ensure employees work from home when possible.

-The emergency declaration, stay-at-home order and other restrictions announced on Jan.
-12 will be in place until at least Feb.
+The emergency declaration is in effect until Jan.
+26 and the stay-at-home order and other restrictions will be in place until at least Feb.
 11.

 “The latest modelling data shows that Ontario is in a crisis and, with the current trends, our hospital ICUs will be overwhelmed in a few short weeks, with unthinkable consequences,” said Ford.